dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-03-Power-of-Transfer-Learning.md

 So, my Young Padwan, you have now the full <span class='purple'>Power of Transfer Learning </span> and we will implement it below. <span class='orange'> And always remember the wise words spoken by Master Andrej Karpathy, "Don't be a hero.
 Instead of rolling your own architecture for a problem, you should look at whatever architecture currently works best on ImageNet, download a pretrained model and finetune it on your data.
 You should rarely ever have to train a ConvNet from scratch or design one from scratch."</span>

-Next, we will focus on <span class='purple'> Power to Visualize CNN </span>.
+In next post, we will focus on <span class='purple'> Power to Visualize CNN </span>.

 By now you must have a concrete ideas about when to use Sequential and Functional API of any framework.
-So, we will stick to one such API in our implementation.
+So, we will stick to one such API in our implementation and adding implementation of both frameworks will take a lot of scrolling.
+Let's avoid that and use one framework.

-## Keras
+# Keras

 ```